testflows/TestFlows-WebSite/source/handbook/index.md

 > {% attention %} Note that {% testflows %} only allows one top level test in your test program.
 > See [Top Level Test].

-Writing tests is actually very easy given that you are in full control of your test program.
+Writing tests is actually very easy, given that you are in full control of your test program.
 You can either define inline tests anywhere in your test program code or define them separately as test decorated functions.